sukh2001-git/Woocommerce-Integration/README.md

 GNU GPL V3

-The code is licensed as GNU General Public License (v3) and the copyright is owned by Finfoot Tech (Pty) Ltd and Contributors.
+The code is licensed as GNU General Public License (v3).